 (All that’s missing is a secret handshake but trust me, I’m working on it.)

-And last year, I finally took my face oil obsession to a whole new level with the Body Unburdened Beauty Blends — my best blends bottled up just for you!
+I even took my face oil obsession to a whole new level with the Body Unburdened Beauty Blends — my best blends bottled up just for you!

 So naturally, I get a lot of questions about how exactly to blend face oils and essential oils.